ombharatiya/supercell-react/README.md

 - **[TypeScript](https://github.com/Microsoft/TypeScript)** - a superset of JavaScript programming language that compiles to clean JavaScript output.

+## Features

+- Home page
+  For Home page redirect the user to localhost:3000/home
+- Games page
+  For Games redirect the user to localhost:3000/games
+- Hay Day Game page
+  For Hay Day redirect the user to localhost:3000/games/hayday
+- Navigation
+- Footer
+- State Management

 ## Author

   - **Om Bharatiya** - *Provided README Template* -